shreyansh770/Curelink/README.md

 1) One thing where the code could be optimised is the complexity while sending mail to the subsrciber
 2) There would be certain delay of fews microseconds due to set interval when working on a larger scale

+Was a great experience working on this assignment thankyou CURELINK for providing me with this oppurtunity.
+Hoping to get more opportunities to work with the team